wdongw/MyMagick/README.md

 HEAD version is recommended, just let homebrew to download it and compile/install:<br>
   **brew install --HEAD wdongw/mymagick/homebrew-mymagick**<br>
-So an uptodate version of ImageMagick is builded from source, and X display support is there.
+Uptodate version of ImageMagick is builded from source, and X display support is there.

 ## Reminder for myself